skymaurya/galaxy_classify/README.md

   - **Overall Performance**: Moderate overall accuracy, making it a decent choice but not the best.

 - **Random Forest Classifier**:
-  - **Strengths**: Highest precision and recall for Class 0, and higher recall for Class 1.
+  - **Strengths**: Highest precision for class 0 and highest recall for Class 1.
   - **Weaknesses**: Slightly lower precision for Class 1 compared to Logistic Regression.
   - **Overall Performance**: Best overall accuracy, indicating it performs best across all metrics.

 ### 5. Model Deployment

 #### Save the Best Model
-- **File**: `RF.pkl` - The best-performing Random Forest model is saved using Python’s `pickle` module.
+- **File**: `RF1.pkl` - The best-performing Random Forest model is saved using Python’s `pickle` module.
 This avoids the need to retrain the model and allows for future use.

 #### Integrate with Web Framework
 - **Web Application**: Built using Flask to create a user-friendly interface.